 Classroom observation occur based according to a set schedule.
 The schedule is determined by the number of years of experience, last time the teacher was evaluated and more.
 Observations may last between fifteen and forty-five minutes depending on what is being observed and what targeted areas the administration has identified needing to be observed.
 Administration provides feedback to teachers and staff according the rules set by the school board.
-The observations during the 2020-21 takes place by Zoom, and focuses on one, can students log on, are they getting a workable connection, project or subject base activities in the core subjects and how teacher embeds English Language Development into their lessons.
-All work will be checked for rigor, student engagement, and use of teaching strategies.
+The observations during the 2021-22 takes place in the class room observing of project or subject base activities in the core subjects and how teacher embeds English Language Development into their lessons.
+All work is checked for rigor, student engagement, and use of teaching strategies.
 Teacher observations are regulated by the school board.